Kipper und Wipper: Meaning of Kipper und Wipper

 Based on a 17th-century slang, Kipper und Wipper summarizes the financial crisis.
-Kipper means "the clipping of coins" and Wipper means "seesaw".
 During the financial crisis of Kipper und Wipper, people clipped or shaved the sides of coins.
 They were able to shave off the sides of coins that contained precious metals because the sides of the coins were not milled.
 Milled coins are coins with grooves on the sides that prevent clipping.
-Wipper correlates to the financial crisis because it means to wag or seesaw.
-While merchants or money exchangers weighted money, they would continuously keep the scale in motion so that they could switch the good money with bad, debased coins.
-Frequently, coins would be melted and mixed with less rare and less precious metals such as copper.
+While merchants or money exchangers weighted money, they would separate the good money from bad, debased coins.
+Afterwards the better, full-weight coins would be sorted out.
+Frequently, good coins would be melted and mixed with less cheaper metals, such as copper.

 Origin of debased coins

 In Europe, there were many sources of debased money.
 Though there is not one specific place where the debasement of coins can be traced back to, there were early traces in Italy and Switzerland.
 It was said that debased coins were put into circulation and were created as early as 1580.